olm1ghty/dbd-hook-counter/README.md

 - No memory is read
 - Doesn’t interact with DBD’s process
 - Just an overlay that analyzes HUD pixels

-Think of it like a sticky note on your screen — legal, simple, and safe.
 </details>

 ## How to use